k9th/fchavarz/README.md

-# 💻 Osouro Akimonero
+# 💻 Lyca B.

 Hey there!
-I'm Osouro — a passionate student, part-time seller, photographer, and gamer from the Philippines 🇵🇭.
+I'm Lyca.
+I'm a passionate student, part-time seller,and photographer.
-Currently studying at **Holy Angel University** and planning to move to **Scotland** for college! 🎓

 ---

 ## 📌 About Me

 - 💼 Part-time seller & student
-- 🎮 Gamer | 📸 Photography lover
+- 📸 Photography lover
 - 💬 Fluent in Filipino and English, learning a bit of Japanese
-- ✨ Visual Kei style + Music: The GazettE, Linkin Park, JILUKA
 - 🧬 Half-Filipino, half-Japanese

 ---